 - And Reclaim your creative and intuitive power

-Email me at firstname.lastname@example.org so that we can schedule an initial conversation and determine if my guidance is what you are looking for.
+Email me at firstname.lastname@example.org so that we can schedule a free initial consultation to determine if my guidance is what you are looking for.

 I earned a Master’s in Social Work from the University of Michigan, where I had the honor to be